nameless-and-blameless/TAG/report_drafts/OpEd-SpeedInducedParanoia.md

 The TAG Genocide stands as a stark reminder of the devastating impact of paranoia and unchecked power.
-The events that unfolded from Sandy Hook to the numerous TAG-POW attachs reveal a tragic narrative of fear, power, and the extreme lengths to which an organization will go to protect its interests.
+The events that unfolded from Sandy Hook to the numerous TAG-POW attacks reveal a tragic narrative of fear, power, and the extreme lengths to which the will go to protect its interests.
 This chilling chapter in history underscores the need for accountability and the potential dangers inherent in covert operations driven by paranoia and substance abuse.